uzh-dqbm-cmi/lab-website/content/post/ai_for_ssc/index.md

 ---

 Based on our recent publication we have developed a presentation where you
-a) get a overview about SSc and the classification of the disease,
-b) can check your skills to classify capillaroscopy images,
-c) can play with an AI simulator.

 <ol type="a">
   <li>get a overview about SSc and the classification of the disease, </li>